nuxt-contrib/tib/README.md

 Helper classes for e2e browser testing in Node with a uniform interface.

+## Introduction

+`tib` aims to provide a uniform interface for testing in both Puppeteer and Selenium while using either local browsers or any available 3rd party provider.
+This way you can write a single e2e test and simply switch the browser environment by changing the [`BrowserString`](#browser-strings)

+The term `helper classes` stems from that this package wont enforce test functionality on you (which would require another learning curve). `tib` allows you to use the test suite you are already familair with.
+Use `tib` to retrieve and assert whether the html you expect to be loaded is really loaded, both on page load as after interacting with it through javascript.

+This probably means that `tib` is deliberately less integrated then other packages.

-Supported browsers/drivers:
+## Supported browsers/drivers/providers:

 - Puppeteer
   - \-core
 - Selenium
   - Firefox
   - Chrome
   - Safari

-Supported providers:
+  - IE (_untested_)
+  - Edge (_untested_)
 - BrowserStack

-All browser/provider specific dependencies are peer dependencies and are dynamically loaded
+All browser/provider specific dependencies are peer dependencies and are dynamically loaded.
+You only need to install the peer-dependencies you plan to use

-## Description

-`tib` aims to provide a uniform interface for testing in both Puppeteer and Selenium while using either local browsers or any available 3rd party provider.
-This way you can write a single e2e test and simply switch the browser environment by changing the [`BrowserString`](#browser-strings)

-The term `helper classes` stems from that this package wont enforce test functionality on you (which would require another learning curve). `tib` allows you to use the test suite you are already familair with.
-Use `tib` to retrieve and assert whether the html you expect to be loaded is really loaded, both on page load as after interacting with it through javascript.

-This probably means that `tib` is deliberately less integrated then other packages.

 ## Features